 Particularly well-qualified international medical school graduates may be considered for admission.
 International medical graduates must be certified by the Educational Commission for Foreign Medical Graduates (ECFMG).

 In order for international medical graduates to be considered for an H-1B visa, applicants must have completed USMLE Step 3 before December 31, six months prior to beginning residency training in June (unless there is a plan to be on a one-year visa during the PGY1 year, in which case Step 3 can be taken during the PGY1 year).
 Questions about visa sponsorship can be discussed after an interview has been offered.

-Individuals requiring J or H visa classification are eligible to participate in the Clinician-Investigator Training Program (CITP).
+Individuals requiring J or H visa classification are eligible to participate in the CITP.
 The J and H visa classifications, though, have certain limitations.

 The ECFMG cannot provide J-1 visa sponsorship for individuals enrolled in Mayo's CITP unless the clinician-investigator training can be accommodated within the length of time of an Accreditation Council for Graduate Medical Education-accredited residency and combined fellowship program.
 For ECFMG J-1 visa classification, this time limit is usually seven years, which will accommodate most fellowship training programs.
 Individuals with this visa classification should discuss the opportunities for training in the CITP with the program at the time of their interview.

 Individuals wishing to pursue residency, fellowship and clinician-investigator training in H-1B classification must have passed USMLE steps 1, 2 and 3 when they are appointed to Mayo's program.
 An individual can usually hold H classification for a total maximum stay of six years in the U.S. Anyone appointed to the CITP must be able to complete his or her residency, fellowship and clinician-investigator training within six years.
 Prior time in H classification, such as employment or research, is counted in the six-year time allotment.